What Is International Financial Reporting Standards (IFRS)?

 b.
 IFRS 17 – Insurance Contracts

 Establishes consistent reporting for insurance contracts, which improves compatibility.
-This standard replaces antiquated processes with a standardized way to recognize revenue and quantifying liabilities in insurance companies.
+This standard replaces antiquated processes with a standardized way to recognize revenue and quantify liabilities in insurance companies.

 Singapore’s strong insurance sector, which includes both foreign and indigenous businesses, benefits from more transparency in analyzing risks and earnings.
 Furthermore, IFRS 17 increases investor trust by guaranteeing that reported financial information accurately reflects the economic realities of insurance contracts.